zio/zio/docs/howto/use_modules_and_layers.md

 `ZLayer[-RIn, +E, +ROut <: Has[_]]` is a recipe to build an environment of type `ROut`, starting from a value `RIn`, possibly producing an error `E` during creation.

-In adherence with environmental concepts, the absence of a required input is represented by `RIn = Any`, conveniently  used in the type alias `ZLayer#NoDeps`.
+In adherence with environmental concepts, the absence of a required input is represented by `RIn = Any`, conveniently  used in the type alias `Layer`.

 There are many ways to create a `ZLayer`, here's an incomplete list:
  - `ZLayer.succeed` or `ZIO.asService`  to create a layer from an existing service